Shrestha04/Prep_AI/README.md

-# 🚀 PrepAI – Data Preprocessing & ML Visualization Suite
+# 🚀 PrepAI – Your Smart Data Cleaning & Preprocessing Assistant

 **PrepAI** is an AI-powered toolkit that acts as a: